tensorfactory/PiFaceCam/README.md

     # Perform post recognition task here....

 ```
 **[2] faceids_folder_pathname:** This is the path to the folder where you store images for each person.
-PiFaceCam will scan this folder for any new images and generate the face ids for facial recognition.
-In the example below, faceids_folder_pathname will be path to "imagefolder".<br/>
+Pifacecam will scan this folder for any new images and generate the face ids for facial recognition.
+In the example below, faceids_folder_pathname will be path to "imagefolder" and pifacecam will create face ids Adam, Lisa and James.<br/>
 ```
 imagefolder
 ├── Adam